alundiak/showcases/README.md

 Showcases
 ===

-Showcases for different Software Development topics with code examples to give an educational impression of how theoretical becomes practical.
+Showcases (acronyms) for different Software Development topics with code examples to give an educational impression of how theoretical becomes practical.

 My special angle is **JavaScript** which is functional programming language and as result many SOLID principles and Design patterns are not so relevant in JavaScript world.